panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_route53/README.md

 3. On the new tab go to your domain registrar in my case, it's `freenom.com`, So I headed there and from My domains I selected Manage Domain.
 You have to find an option to set custom nameservers, and provide nameservers for your domain listed in Route 53.
 ![NameserversSettings](imgs/nameserverSetting.png)

+After that, my app is available at `panacloud.tk`

 ## Note